FuelLabs/sway/docs/src/blockchain-development/storage.md

 }
 ```

-Note, if you are looking to store b256 or similar complex types, please refer to [this issue](https://github.com/FuelLabs/sway/pull/1228#discussion_r849678269).
+Note, if you are looking to store non-primitive types (e.g. b256), please refer to [this issue](https://github.com/FuelLabs/sway/issues/1229).

 <!--
 ## Syntax